 Today Cape Breton talent is being called into the world at an accelerated pace.
 When I spoke with Rachel Davis appearing with Jason Roach one night at the Red Shoe, she had just returned from performing in Denmark.
 They’re both also members of the popular group Coig, which tours across Canada and the US circuit now.
 They remain a loyal hometown favorite at Celtic Colours, an annual 9-day international festival every October on various Cape Breton stages.

 Coig exemplifies the evolving Cape Breton sound.
 Rachel Davis and Chrissy Crowly are stellar on fiddle and viola.
 Darren McMullen mixes guitar, mandolin, mandola, banjo, bouzouki, whistles, and flute.
 Jason Roach interweaves classical piano runs among the Gaelic songs.
 He flirts with Brubeck jazz riffs, then hammers like a rogue wave across the keys with glee.
 Watching them play (and the same goes when Rachel Davis plays her solo gigs), their progressions, layered attacks, and melodic retreats convey one thought quickly: a new fusion.
 Yes, they are thoroughly Cape Breton.
 But they are also taking it to the next destination and further out in the world.
-This ain’t your grandpa’s fiddle anymore.
+This ain’t your grandpa’s fiddle music anymore.

 So what exactly is the distinct Cape Breton fiddle sound?